Jeremy Sarachan, Chair

 Douglas Bicket, Mary Loporcaro,* Jack Rosenberry,** Arien Rozelle, Ronen Shay, Todd Sodano, Lauren A. Vicker

-With thousands of successful graduates, the media and communication major at St. John Fisher College dates back to 1974 when it was created as a major in the department of Communication/Journalism.
-Now, the department's primary degree offering is a Bachelor of Arts in Media and Communication; it also offers a Bachelor of Science in Media Management and is closely affiliated with the interdisciplinary Digital Cultures and Technologies program.
-The media and communication major offers small classes and a tight-knit community of students and faculty.
-Students work with faculty in small seminar and lab classes, engage in faculty research, and are mentored into the media professions.
+With thousands of successful graduates, the media and communication major at St. John Fisher College dates back to 1974 when it was created as communication/journalism.
+The major in media and communication, which leads to a Bachelor of Arts degree, offers small classes and a tight–knit community.
+Students work with faculty in small seminar and lab classes, engage with faculty in research, and are mentored into the media professions.
 The College's proximity to downtown Rochester, NY allows student participation in internships, service-learning initiatives, and networking opportunities.

-Our internship program places students throughout the greater Rochester area, with students finding summer opportunities in New York City and beyond.
-Interns work at public relations and marketing firms, Fortune 500 companies, nonprofits, network and public television stations and production houses and web design companies.
-Our Media Practicum class allows students to experience the work environment at several Rochester-area businesses.
+Our Internship program places students throughout the greater Rochester area, with students finding summer opportunities in New York City and beyond.
+Interns work at public relations and marketing firms, Fortune 500 companies, nonprofits, online and print journalism organizations, television stations and production houses, and web design companies.

 On campus, we offer activities for students to develop their knowledge and portfolios.

-- Through Cardinal Television (CTV), students can produce both television programs and longer film projects.
-Students have access to a Macintosh computer lab with the Adobe Creative Suite (After Effects, Photoshop, Edge), professional equipment, a state-of-the-art high definition television studio, and Premiere Pro editing software.
+- Through Cardinal Television (CTV), student produce both television programs and longer film projects.
+Students have 24-hour access to the Media Arts Center with Adobe Creative Suite (After Effects, Photoshop, Premier Pro).
+They also use professional video and sound equipment, and a state-of-the-art high definition television studio.

-- By joining Cardinal Media, students write and produce news, features, and sports stories, sell and design ads for broadcast, the web, and our monthly printed magazine and work with other talented writers, photographers and editors.
+- By joining Cardinal Media, students write news, feature, and sports stories; create images and video; sell and design ads; and design our monthly print magazine and news website.

 The Washington Experience: Fisher Semester in Washington